Bezdonys: History

-After brief, but intense Polish-Lithuanian War, the village for the first time appeared within Polish borders.
+After the Polish–Lithuanian War, the village for the first time appeared was under Polish rule.
 Marian Zyndram-Kościałkowski, the owner of the nearby village of Arvydai and future Prime Minister of Poland financed a new public school in Bezdany.
 Also, in 1937 a new wooden church was opened in the presence of the President of Poland Ignacy Mościcki.
 Until then, the nearest church was located in Nemenčinė, 8 kilometres away.
 By the end of the 1930s the village grew to almost 500 inhabitants and 70 houses.

 On 9 July 1943, 350 local Jews are murdered in a forest nearby Bezdonys.
 The massacre was perpetrated by an einsatzgruppen of Germans and local collaborationists led by Bruno Kittel.

 Following World War II the village was returned to Lithuania.
 Roughly half of pre-war inhabitants were evicted and expelled to within post-war Poland.

-In the late 1930s as a means of Polonisation of local peasant population, a hundred Polish schools, named after Józef Piłsudski were built in Vilnius region – one such wooden school was built in Bezdonys too.
+In the late 1930s in order to ostensibly honor late Józef Piłsudski, a hundred public schools, named after him, were built in the Vilnius region to polonise the locals, while Lithuanian schools were simultaneously closed down – one such wooden Polish school was built in Bezdonys too.
 In 1946 a Russian language class was added to the Polish language school and in 1957 also Lithuanian language class was opened.
 In 1968 a new school building was opened and in 1992 a new Lithuanian language only school was built.